AirbusCyber/grap/README.md

 # Installation
 We describe how to build and install grap on a Linux distribution.

+Please read:

-For building and installing grap on Windows, please read [WINDOWS.md](WINDOWS.md).
+- [WINDOWS.md](WINDOWS.md): building and installing grap on Windows
-For installation and usage instruction of the IDA plugin, please read [IDA.md](IDA.md).
+- [IDA.md](IDA.md): installation and usage instruction of the IDA plugin

 ## Requirements
 The following dependencies must be installed: